 Sometimes I even hear “We never get anything from our website so we don’t do no marketing stuff!”

 If you recognise yourself as this business owner, take this time to refocus your online plan as currently you’re destined to fail.
 Presently, there’s no growth, no vision and no ambition.
 You really need to get your head around how online marketing works, before you approach someone to do it on your behalf.
 Education is key.

-As a website owner, you don’t need to pay for someone to do this for you, if you have the time you can definitely learn how to write content, we have a great guide you can download here.
+As a website owner, you don’t need to pay for someone to do this for you, if you have the time you can definitely learn how to write content.
 This will be time dependent of course, but a worthwhile investment no doubt.